christopherhbianchi/RealTimeChatApp/README.md

 This is a NodeJS application which utilizes express, and socket.io modules for the server layer.
 The socket.io module provides server-side, and client-side components with similar APIs.
-In particular, it allows event handling functionality to not only the server, but also the client.
+In particular, it allows event handling functionality to not only the server, but also the client (bi-directional event emitting and listening).
 This allows clients to listen for, and handle events that are emitted from the server itself.
 This allows the chat room to be updated in real time, as a new message is posted to the forum as the server sends an event to each of it's clients when a new message has been created and saved in the database.
 The database is handled using the mongoose module, and MongoDB.